gabdub/ta-tweaks/README.md

 * option to rearrange tabs by dragging
 * can have buttons on the left side
 * scroll bar buttons are shown when needed (mouse wheel can be used to scroll tabs)
-* every horizontal toolbar can have _one_ tab group (status-bar is actually a tab group)
+* every horizontal toolbar can have more than one tab group (status-bar is actually a tab group)
 * font size and y-position adjustment

 __Some examples using tabs and themes:__